PrizmDoc® v14.2 Release - Updated

 Requirements & Considerations

 • You are required to use Metered Licensing, Offline Metered Licensing or OEM Licensing with PAS to enable the creation of PDF-only Viewing Packages and view them client-side using the Hybrid Viewing feature.
-You will need to set up a database for both creating and viewing the Viewing Package and tracking your Metered License or Offline Metered License usage.
+A database is required for PAS.

 • If you are using the Hybrid Viewing feature and enabling a Content Security Policy, you will need to add the worker-src blob: parameter to the Content-Security-Policy tag.